 The information I did find was frustratingly superficial and quite often contradictory.
-Attending brand-led tastings didn’t help me, either.
+Attending brand-led tastings didn’t help, either.
 Older whisky makers cryptically mentioned ‘the old shipping butts’ without going into detail – I later learned that these were the staple (though not the only) sherry casks used by whisky makers from the early 19th century onwards.
-Younger ambassadors would shift from saying how wonderful and expensive their sherry casks are – £1500 compared to just £150 for an ex-boubon barrel, don’t you know? – to suddenly clamming up when asked for more detailed information about where they came from and how they are made.
+Younger ambassadors would shift from saying how wonderful and expensive their sherry casks are – £1500 vs just £150 for an ex boubon barrel, don’t you know? – to suddenly clamming up when asked for more detailed information about where they came from and how they were made.
 Embarrassingly, many (even senior) representatives would repeat the old idiom that ‘we need to drink more sherry so we can keep getting casks’, which even then I knew was nonsense.
 It was vexing.

 Not much has changed since.
 It’s a rare thing to see or hear the words ‘sherry cask matured’ accompanied by any kind of explanation.
 What’s more, terms like ‘Spanish cask’, ‘Spanish oak’, ‘European oak’ and ‘sherry cask’ are often, to my dismay, used interchangeably.
 Even more confusingly, terms like ‘bodega cask’ and ‘solera’ crop up on labels with increasing frequency, and in other cases the styles of wine associated with (but not exclusively made in) Jerez, like oloroso and Pedro Ximénez, are used without the word ‘sherry’ at all.
 There are many good and bad reasons for all of these things, but the lack of explanation has led a growing number of whisky drinkers to feel increasingly frustrated.